NewCastile/clover-kingdom/README.md

 ## Updates
 I now use Playwright for web scraping as it is easier to work in one programming language and because it can be used directly inside the api routes.
-I created a different (and private) app for manga creation/edition that can also upload the images of the manga to cloudinary, in order to make the chapters and arcs downloadable for the main app.
+I created a different (and private) app for manga creation/edition that can also upload the images of the manga to Cloudinary, in order to make the chapters and arcs downloadable for the main app.

 ## Things i might do later